josephsl/addonUpdater/readme.md

 IMPORTANT NOTES:

 * This is a proof of concept add-on.
 Once the [relevant feature is included in NVDA][2], this add-on will be discontinued.
+* This add-on is not intended to be used in secure screens.
+If you have add-ons installed in the secure screen, even if you copy Add-on Updater to secure screen mode, Add-on Updater will not work.
 * If the new add-on updates specify a compatibility range (minimum and last tested NVDA versions) and if the NVDA version you are running does not fall within the compatibility range according to NVDA, add-on updating will not proceed.
 * Not all add-ons come with development releases.
 If you are not getting updates after choosing to install development versions of an add-on, switch to stable channel for affected add-ons.
 * On some systems (particularly computers joined to a corporate domain), add-on update check functionality may not work properly, therefore add-on updates must be downloaded manually.